 How To Get A Church Video Streaming License For Your Live Stream

 When I was setting up our church live stream, one of the things I didn’t even consider was the need for a church video streaming license.
-We already have the normal license for performance, I didn’t even imagine a live stream license existed until one of my board members brought it up.
+We already have the standard license for performance; I didn’t even imagine a live stream license existed until one of my board members brought it up.

 He was right.
-There is such a thing as a copyright license we needed if we were going to broadcast the songs that we use in worship.
-So that set me down another little journey of discovery to find out what we had to do in order to comply with copyright laws.
+There would be such a thing as a copyright license we needed if we were going to broadcast the songs that we use in worship.
+So that set me down another little journey of discovery to find out what we had to do to comply with copyright laws.

 Why Have A Live Streaming License?

 I almost called it a live screaming license.
 I must admit.
 The whole idea rubs me wrong.
 It reeks of money instead of ministry.

 When I went into ministry, the whole idea was to get the message of Jesus out to as many people as possible.
 I wanted, and I still want, as many people as possible to hear about him.
 The last thing on my mind was that I should get paid for every person who hears me speak.

 The reality is that the laborer is worthy of their hire.
 Moreover, the musicians do deserve something for their contributions to the kingdom of God.
 Copyright licenses help provide the royalties that feed their families and pay for their expenses.

 Moreover, because of the way copyright laws are written, the music companies and the musicians have the right to sue if they find out they are not getting what is due to them.

 So as a pastor, it is wise for me to get over my discomfort and sense that this is about money.
 I need to protect my congregation from the risk of legal trouble.
 Instead, when a man asks for our cloak, we give them our shirts as well.